 Either way, it looks like the film will answer our question.

 As for Snoke, where did the ancient master of the Dark Side come from and how did he rise to power?
 There's a theory that he was first mentioned in George Lucas's prequel trilogy, is Darth Vader himself, or maybe Vader's secret father.
-Rian Johnson wasn't impressed with our guesses.
-The seemingly plausible suggestion that he's a character from the official books called Gallius Rax was pretty much refuted in the novel Aftermath: Empire's End.
+Rian Johnson wasn't impressed with our guesses – but Mark Hamill seems to like the idea that Snoke isn't the main villain at all.

 Another tree-related theory (seriously) hints that Rey's vision of the Knights of Ren could have some connection to Luke's Jedi Temple hiding place.
 And as for Luke and Rey – why did the music at the end of the Force Awakens seem to reference Darth Vader himself?